 The Susquehanna River at Harmony, Pennsylvania, looks much the same today as it did when Joseph and Emma Smith lived near its banks from December 1827 to June 1829.
 Here they buried their firstborn infant in 1828.
-Here the Prophet Joseph translated much of the Book of Mormon.
+Here the Prophet Joseph finished translating the gold plates, which became the Book of Mormon.
 And on the banks of the river, Joseph Smith and Oliver Cowdery received the Aaronic Priesthood from John the Baptist (see D&C 13:1) and the Melchizedek Priesthood from Peter, James, and John (see D&C 128:20).